iceamdeveloper/iceam/wp-content/plugins/bp-profile-search/readme.txt

 With BP Profile Search you can build custom Members search forms, and custom Members directories or search results pages.

 You can search BuddyPress profile fields, the *users* and *usermeta* tables (including roles), and user taxonomies (including BP member types).
+A location field type with a search by distance becomes available when you install a free companion plugin, see [BP Distance Search](https://wordpress.org/plugins/bp-distance-search/) for details.

 To build a search form, use the form settings, and select the form's search results page among the existing Members directories.